 The AD family includes patent families related to three $A\beta$ epitope targets.
-The first $A\beta$ epitope target patent family, which includes several patent subfamilies and includes one issued U.S. patent, four pending U.S. applications, one issued foreign patent and 21 foreign pending patent applications.
+The first $A\beta$ epitope target patent family, includes several patent subfamilies and includes specifically one issued and one allowed U.S. patent, four pending U.S. applications, seven issued or allowed foreign patents and 15 foreign pending patent applications.
 Issued patents from this family are expected to expire in November 2036, July 2037 or July 2038, depending on the subfamily and absent any disclaimers or extensions available.
-The second $A\beta$ epitope target patent family includes one issued U.S. patent and one pending U.S. application, two issued foreign patents and seven foreign pending applications.
+The second $A\beta$ epitope target patent family includes one issued U.S. patent and one pending U.S. application, two issued foreign patents and five foreign pending applications.
 Issued patents from this family are expected to expire in November 2036, absent any disclaimers or extensions available.
-The third $A\beta$ epitope target patent family includes one issued foreign patent and eight foreign pending applications.
+The third $A\beta$ epitope target patent family includes one issued and one allowed U.S. patent, one issued and one allowed foreign patent and five foreign pending applications.
 Issued patents from this family are expected to expire in November 2036, absent any disclaimers or extensions available.
-The third $A\beta$ epitope target patent family includes one issued U.S. patent and eight foreign pending applications.
+The AD family also includes one issued U.S. patent directed to combinations of the three $A\beta$ epitope target antibodies and an issued U.S. patent directed to combinations of the three $A\beta$ epitope target immunogens.
 Issued patents from this family are expected to expire in November 2036, absent any disclaimers or extensions available.
-The AD family also includes one issued U.S. patent directed to combinations of the three $A\beta$ epitope target antibodies and a pending U.S. patent application directed to combinations of the three $A\beta$ epitope target immunogens.
-Issued patents from this family are expected to expire in November 2036, absent any disclaimers or extensions available.
-The Second AB epitope target is november 2036, absent any disclaimers or extensions available.
-The AD family also includes one issued U.S. patent directed to combinations of the three $A\beta$ epitope target immunogens.
-Issued patents from this family are expected to expire in November 2036, absent any disclaimers or extensions available.
-Also included is an issued U.S. patent to a fourth $A\beta$ epitope target which is expected to expire Marc
+Also included is an issued U.S. patent to a fourth $A\beta$ epitope target which is expected to expire March 2031 absent any disclaimers or extensions available.

-The AD family includes two patent families related to Tau epitope targets.
-The first Tau epitope target patent family includes one pending U.S. patent application and seven foreign pending patent applications.
+The AD family includes a patent family for a Tau epitope target.
+The Tau epitope target patent family includes one pending U.S. patent application and six foreign pending patent applications.
 Issued patents from this family are expected to expire in May 2040, absent any disclaimers or extensions available.
-The second Tau epitope target family includes one pending U.S. provisional application.
-Issued patents from this family are expected to expire in December 2042, absent any disclaimers or extensions available.

 The ALS disease family includes patent families directed to two TDP-43 epitope targets.
-The first TDP-43 epitope target family includes one issued U.S. patent, one pending U.S. application, a U.S. provisional application and 4 pending foreign applications.
+The first TDP-43 epitope target family includes one issued U.S. patent, one pending U.S. application, and 4 pending foreign applications.
 Issued patents from this family are expected to expire in May 2038, absent any disclaimers or extensions available.
-The second TDP-43 epitope target family includes two patent subfamilies, the earlier of which includes one pending U.S. patent application and 6 pending foreign applications, and a later patent subfamily directed more specifically to intrabodies, that includes one pending U.S. application and 7 foreign patent applications.
+The second TDP-43 epitope target family includes two patent subfamilies, the earlier of which includes one pending U.S. patent application and 6 pending foreign applications, and a later patent subfamily directed more specifically to intrabodies, that includes one pending U.S. application and 5 foreign patent applications.
 Issued patents from this family are expected to expire in December 2039 and April 2041, respectively, absent any disclaimers or extensions available.